Addepar/ember-table/tests/dummy/app/pods/docs/guides/header/scroll-indicators/template.md

 # Scroll Indicators

-Set the `enableScrollIndicators` argument to `true` to enable visual indicators that the table content can be scrolled left-to-right.
+Set the `enableScrollIndicators` argument to `true` to enable visual indicators that the table content can be scrolled to reveal more data.
 These indicators will show/hide when there is content overflowing in their respective direction.